 “Yes, they’re together, Obs.
 Grandpa is making bad jokes and Grandma is saying ‘Oh Gene’ and laughing.”

 “Yes.
 And it will be a beautiful thing.”
-I pulled him close.
+I pull him close.

 “Thanks, Dad.”
 He smiles his warm smile.
 As he turns and walks away, I knew that my son had lost a small piece of innocence.
-The death of his grandparents had caused it to break free and left him to wander in its wake.
+The death of his grandparents had caused something to break free, leaving him to wander in its wake.